blackmagic2023/C2Magic/README.md

 1. Send Command to All Clients: Broadcast a command to all connected clients.
 2. Send Command to a Specific Client: Send a command to a specific client by entering its unique device ID.
 3. List Connected Clients: Display all connected clients, including their ID and IP address.
+4. Create Client Stub: Compiles a reverse powershell payload to connect back to your server into executable format.

 ## Sending Commands to Devices